-This version of Ground Loop Design includes two design modules, one for vertical borehole and one for surface water (pond, lake, etc.) installations.
+The professional version of Ground Loop Design includes three design modules, one for vertical borehole, one for horizontal and one for surface water (pond, lake, etc.) installations.
 It also includes two loads modules, one for average block loads and one for the more detailed zone model.
-The loads data can be shared between modules using Ground Loop Design's unique linking system, a new feature in Version 2.0.
+The loads data can be shared between modules using Ground Loop Design's unique linking system.
+In addition, loads data from external loads programs as well as from Excel files conveniently can be imported into the loads modules

 Because of the extensive customization and override features included in the software, Ground Loop Design is suited ideally for both standard and non-standard applications, which can involve significant variations in equipment, loads, and operational parameters for each zone in the design.
-The user, who may prefer to add his or her specific images or data sheets, has the freedom to customize the help files.
+The user, who may prefer to add his or her specific images or data sheets, has the freedom to customize the data reference files.